silogen/docs/docs/platform-infrastructure/on-premises-installation.md

     -n kaiwo
 ```

-### 7. Login to SiloGen
+### 7. Login to AMD Enterprise AI Suite

-To confirm that the installation was successful, ensure you are able to log in to the Developer Center.
+To confirm that the installation was successful, ensure you are able to log in to the AMD AI Workbench.

-1. Access the SiloGen URL (your domain name).
+1. Access the login URL (your domain name).
    1. For nip.io domain: `https://airmui.<master-node-ip-address>.nip.io`
    2. If using a registered domain, the web address of the service will be: `https://airmui.<your-domain>`
 2. Login as `devuser@domain` user and use the default password.

-See more details about login [here](../login-to-silogen.md).
+See more details about login [here](../login.md).

 ## Install only software into an existing Kubernetes cluster

-To install SiloGen platform in an existing Kubernetes cluster, download a Cluster Forge release package and run `deploy.sh`.
+To install AMD Enterprise AI Suite in an existing Kubernetes cluster, download a Cluster Forge release package and run `deploy.sh`.
 This assumes there is a working Kubernetes cluster to deploy into, and the current Kubeconfig context refers to that cluster.

 For the Cluster Forge `deploy` release: